GROUNDED IN WHAT MATTERS TODAY

 How can the public provide feedback on the route alternatives when they are ready?

 No route has been confirmed at this time.
-As part of our project development efforts, NextEra Energy Transmission subsidiaries are committed to cultivating and maintaining strong relationships with local communities as well as establishing ongoing, transparent dialogue so that members of the general public are given the opportunity to be involved and communicate their perspectives.
+As part of our project development efforts, NextEra Energy Transmission subsidiaries are committed to cultivating and maintaining strong relationships with local communities as well as establishing ongoing, transparent dialogue so that members of the public are given the opportunity to be involved and communicate their perspectives.
 This includes using a variety of tools to keep the community informed about the project and gain input, including mailings, community meetings and social media.

 What does the routing process entail?